deividAlfa/Alfa166Bluetooth/Readme.md

 Since the tape is not going to be used, it's a potential audio input that could be used for something else.<br>

 This firmware is the result of the reverse engineering of the tape mechanism: it emulates the tape presence, its states and sensors.<br>
-Extensive testing has been done to find the best timings for the fastest response and stable operation.<br>
-Furthermore, it's completely aware of the actual state, and can extract useful data from it, like sending pulses to a bluetooth module buttons.<br>
+It's completely aware of the actual state, and can extract useful data from it, like sending pulses to a bluetooth module buttons.<br>
 When fast forward / fast rewind is selected, the firmware interprets this and generates a pulse to  NEXT or PREVIOUS track button.<br>
 Also, it will simulate the end of the tape instantly, and force the tape returning to play mode.<br>
 The tape controller returns to play state in approximately 1.2 seconds after the tape is simulated to reach its end.<br>